jnduli/blog_jnduli.co.ke/content/vim_orgmode.md

 orgmode if you really want it.
 But here's how I go about using
 orgmode:

-First insall it.
-When using vundle, just place the line below in the .vimrc file.
+First install it.
+When using vundle( I use vundle as my plugin manager), just place the line below in the .vimrc file.

     ::vim
     Plugin 'jceb/vim-orgmode'